 - Examine turnover rates overall and by teams (watching for unusual spikes)

 - Consider the tenure of your sales force and open positions (and how tenure can impact performance levels)

 3. Review Performance Indicators that Predict the Future

+Your sales data past and present is always telling a story.
+Anything that goes too far from that narrative calls for its own analysis.
 Tracking and analyzing anomalies is one of the most valuable ways to make meaningful predictions about sales performance.

 This means looking at the previously mentioned “unusual spikes” in the data—everything from turnover and tenure rates, low performance compared to previous years, and discrepancies between what the industry and your company pays are all implied actions that should be considered in your sales data examination.

 Sales data analysis can be a hassle, but when approached correctly it’s worth it.
 It’s important to remember the importance of your data.
 You shouldn’t be looking at your performance just to see where you stack up against goals.

 When you start to look at your data as an advantage, you can use it strategically to become a data-driven sales organization.
 Rather than just a record of performance, your data insights can help guide your sales planning, improve team performance, and even identify sales reps at risk for turnover.

 That’s perhaps the most important aspect of a sales data analysis: your findings should always lead to action.
 After all, analysis without action is about as useful as doing nothing.
 Learn more about the importance of data-driven sales leadership in Ventana Research’s Q&A, “Why Data-driven Sales Leadership Matters.”